Welcome! Type "help" for available commands.

 bun run test 2>&1 | claude -p "/analyze"

 Claude returns a ranked list of suspected causes plus the files involved.
-Because the command runs in print mode, the response appears once and exits—ideal for CI transcripts or terminal history.
+Because the command runs in print mode, the response appears once and exits—useful for CI transcripts or terminal history.

 Creating a project lint command